horsto/OCTRON-GUI/README.md

     ```sh
     conda env create -f environment.yaml
     ```
+    > [!IMPORTANT]
     > :warning: **If you have a CUDA compatible graphics card in your computer (NVIDIA card), do *instead***:<br>
-        `conda env create -f environment_cuda.yaml`
+    >    `conda env create -f environment_cuda.yaml`
-    <br>This will download CUDA packages matching the requested pytorch version automatically on windows and linux systems.
+    > <br>This will download CUDA packages matching the requested pytorch version automatically on windows and linux systems.
 5. Activate the new environment:
     ```sh
     conda activate octron